jamespooley/brain-age-prediction/notes/literature-review.md

 Global signal regression also used.
 Potential problem in rs-fMRI studies looking at iFC since global signal could be meaningful.
 Also, doesn't completely get rid of problem.

+In the Poldrack et al. fMRI book, ICA is recommended as a general motion correction strategy, especially in the case of motion correction that can't be resolved using the typical "regress out the noise" strategy.
+May be worthwhile to talk about this or at least mention it and other data-driven approaches to retrospective denoising.